moneysart/moneysart.github.io/diary/index.md

 - lesson of whisper stocks
 - do not lose money
 - set auto-trade to take profit / stop loss
-- HK stock that up a lot but didn't buy
+- HK stock that up a lot but didn't buy (Modern Dental Group)

 ---